-Given the task of scoring model-generated solutions, a naive evaluator would simply take a problem and a generic instruction and assign a score.
+{\textsc{None}} {\textsc{Ref}} {\textsc{MS}} {\textsc{Ref+MS}} Given the task of scoring model-generated solutions, a naive evaluator would simply take a problem and a generic instruction and assign a score.
 Instead, we systematically investigate design choices that enhance evaluation quality beyond this baseline.
-We first analyze single-pass evaluators along four key dimensions: (i) backbone model, (ii) contextual input, (iii) instruction set, and (iv) workflow design.
+We first analyze single-pass evaluators along three key dimensions: (i) backbone model, (ii) contextual input, and (iii) instruction set.
 We then extend this design to ensemble-based and multi-stage evaluation workflows.

 \paragraph{Single-Pass Methods.}